 Enacted — Signed by the President on Nov 13, 1981

 This bill was enacted after being signed by the President on November 13, 1981.

 Last Updated: Nov 13, 1981

-The “H.R.” in “H.R.
-2010” means this is a House of Representatives bill in the United States Congress.
+This is a House of Representatives bill in the United States Congress (indicated by the “H.R.” in “H.R.
+2010”).
 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.

 The committee chair determines whether a bill will move past the committee stage.

 There have been no roll call votes related to this bill.